tymanski/SimpeliClient/README.md

 ```
 Where arguments are:
 * template data object,
-* WebHook url that will be called by API to send generated PDF file,
+* WebHook url that will be called by the API to send generated PDF file,
-* a pdf reference number
+* pdf reference number

-SavePdf() method requires object that implements ITemplate interface.
+SavePdf() method requires object that implements the ITemplate interface.
 All current templates are defined in /Source/SimpeliClient/Templates directory.
-Parameter structure and naming convention strictly follow the format defined in API documentation.
+Parameters structure and naming convention strictly follow the format defined in the API documentation.

 NOTE: make sure your WEB_HOOK url is correct and the service is ready to accept call from Simpe.li.
 You can use SimpeliWebHook project or create an account in [requestb.in](http://requestb.in/) and pass this an a WEB_HOOK.